 My mission was a success, I was thrilled with the nice dark appearance and minimal translucency.
 In addition, you may have noticed that my mug is ginormous.
 What can I say, I like big mugs.
 The carafe allowed me to use the smaller water setting but still fill my monster mug to the rim!
 Plus, there was enough coffee left in the carafe for a partial refill.

 A word to the wise, the plastic carafe that comes with Keurig 2.0 does not keep the coffee hot for long.
 I would highly recommend investing in one like this instead:

 Now for the first sip.
 I can honestly say that this French Vanilla Kcarafe brewed with Keurig 2.0 tastes nothing like the traditional versions.
-It was darker, stronger and more robust.
+It was darker, stronger, and more robust.
 The flavor was much less "floral" and much more of a subtle hint.
-I cant get over the difference in the body.
+I can't get over the difference in the body.
 It was a much more satisfying cup of coffee.
-The light vanilla tastes compliments the coffee perfectly and creates a creamy feel (even though this is a calorie free black coffee).
+The light vanilla tastes compliment the coffee perfectly and create a creamy feel (even though this is a calorie-free black coffee).